 Whether you choose a scissor lift, articulated boom or a lightweight boom for your work at hand, you need to transport the lift to the required destination.
-Proper transit ensures the safety of your equipment and ultimately also the safety of yourself and your fellow operators.
+Proper transit ensures the safety of your equipment and ultimately also the safety of yourself, your fellow operators and the environment.
 Lightweight booms have many benefits, and where transit is concerned the benefits are many.

 Selecting means of transportation